mdn/content/files/en-us/web/api/popover_api/using/index.md

 When animating popovers with CSS transitions, the following features are required:

 - [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) at-rule
   - : Provides a set of starting values for properties set on the popover that you want to transition from when it is first shown.
-This is needed because, by default, CSS transitions only occur when a property changes from one value to another on a visible element; they are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type, to avoid unexpected behavior.
+This is needed to avoid unexpected behavior.
+By default, CSS transitions only occur when a property changes from one value to another on a visible element; they are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type.
 - [`display`](/en-US/docs/Web/CSS/display) property
   - : Add `display` to the transitions list so that the popover will remain as `display: block` for the duration of the transition, ensuring the other transitions are visible.
 - [`overlay`](/en-US/docs/Web/CSS/overlay) property
   - : Include `overlay` in the transitions list to ensure the removal of the popover from the top layer is deferred until the transition completes, again ensuring the transition is visible.
 - {{cssxref("transition-behavior")}} property
-  - : Set `transition-behavior: allow-discrete` on the `display` and `overlay` transitions to enable discrete transitions on these two properties that are not by default animatable.
+  - : Set `transition-behavior: allow-discrete` on the `display` and `overlay` transitions (or on the {{cssxref("transition")}} shorthand) to enable discrete transitions on these two properties that are not by default animatable.

 Let's have a look at an example so you can see what this looks like: